beebeean09/BuzzinBee/README.md

 - Render a simple, side-scrolling gameplay environment to `Canvas` within the `game.js`; Be able to add the `Bee` onto screen
 - Complete the `bee.js` module (constructor, collision functions); should be able to jump by using the spacebar

-**Day 3**: Be able to render the components onto the screen.
-Bee should be able to jump and collide with coins to score or obstacles which will end the game.
+**Day 3**: Be able to render the components onto the screen. `Bee` should be able to jump and collide with coins to score or obstacles which will end the game.

 - Finish creating the different components (coins, obstacles, etc.) and handle logic of their movements
 - Have a score to keep track of distance traveled by the `Bee`
-- `Bee` should be able to collect coins and game will end when it runs into an obstacle

 **Day 4**: Install the controls for the user to interact with the game.
 Style the frontend, making it polished and professional.
 Goals for the day:

-- Create game controls for START and STOP
+- Create game controls for START, PAUSE, and RESTART
 - Have a styled `Canvas`, nice looking controls and title
 - Have an increased level of difficulty if score is over a certain amount, keep it challenging
 - Add special power-ups and/or animations to the background